Your EV and PHEV Charging Options in Perth

 A Practical Guide from New Town Toyota

-Electric vehicles are becoming a familiar sight on Perth roads.
-Whether you drive a full battery electric vehicle or a plug-in hybrid, understanding your charging options is the key to simple, stress-free ownership.
-At New Town Toyota in East Victoria Park, we help drivers make confident decisions at every stage of their EV journey, including planning how and where to charge.
-This guide breaks down the most convenient ways to charge an EV in Perth, from home charging to public fast chargers across the metro area.
+At New Town Toyota in East Victoria Park, we help drivers make confident decisions at every stage of their electrified journey, including planning how and where to charge.
+This guide breaks down the most practical ways to charge in Perth, from home charging to public fast chargers across the metro area.

 Home Charging in Perth